awmckinley/config/modules/net.disc/README.md

 # Network Discovery

-Tools for scanning, mapping, and discovering devices and services on computer networks.
+Tools for discovering devices on networks.